Domain Awareness System

-The Domain Awareness System is the largest digital surveillance system in the world as part of the Lower Manhattan Security Initiative in partnership between the New York Police Department and Microsoft to monitor New York City.
-It allows the NYPD to track surveillance targets and gain detailed information about them, and is overseen by the counterterrorism bureau.
+The Domain Awareness System, the largest digital surveillance system in the world, is part of the Lower Manhattan Security Initiative in partnership between the New York Police Department and Microsoft to monitor New York City.
+It allows the NYPD to track surveillance targets and gain detailed information about them, and is overseen by the NYPD Counterterrorism Bureau.

-The system is connected to 18,000 CCTV cameras video cameras around New York City.
-It also has access to data from at least 2 billion license plate readings, 100 million summonses, 54 million 911 calls, 15 million complaints, 12 million detective reports, 11 million arrests, and 2 million warrants.
-The data from the CCTV cameras is kept for 30 days, the LPR readings for at least 5 years.
+The system is connected to 18,000 CCTV video cameras around New York City.
+It also has access to data from at least two billion license plate readings, 100 million summonses, 54 million 911 calls, 15 million complaints, 12 million detective reports, 11 million arrests, and two million warrants.
+The data from the CCTV cameras is kept for 30 days, the license plate readings for at least five years.
 Text records are searchable.

-The initial cost of development was funded by $350 million in Federal Homeland Security grants.
+The initial cost of development was funded by $350 million in federal Homeland Security grants.
 The software component of the system is also licensed out to other cities with New York City getting 30% of the profits.
-So far the system has been licensed by the Washington DC Metro Police, the Brazilian National Police, and the Singapore Police Force.

-This system is highlighted in a May 2013 episode of PBS' Nova on tracking the Boston Marathon bombers Tamerlan and Dzhokhar Tsarnaev.
+This system is highlighted in a May 2013 episode of PBS's Nova on tracking the Boston Marathon bombers Tamerlan and Dzhokhar Tsarnaev.

 History

 According to internal NYPD documents, prior to 2002 the Department's information technology capabilities were managed by police officers as opposed to IT professionals.
 After his appointment in 2002, Commissioner Raymond Kelly placed software professional James Onalfo in charge of the NYPD's Office of Information Technology in 2003, beginning a period of widespread modernization.

 The NYPD's digital overhaul led to the launch of a data warehouse known as the Real Time Crime Center in 2005, and in 2008 the development of a network of security cameras and automated license plate readers which comprise the Lower Manhattan Security Initiative.

-After a terrorist car bombing attempt in Times Square in 2010, city officials increased efforts to expand the prototype surveillance system from Lower Manhattan into other areas of the city.
+After the 2010 Times Square car bombing attempt, city officials increased efforts to expand the prototype surveillance system from Lower Manhattan into other areas of the city.
 In August 2012, the NYPD in partnership with Microsoft announced the launch of a Domain Awareness System that would cover all of the five boroughs.
 Although the system was framed as a counter-terrorism measure, it was acknowledged at the time that any data collected could be used for law enforcement purposes.

 In 2014, after the City of New York received $447 million in forfeitures from French bank BNP Paribas, a sum of $160 million was allocated to the NYPD Mobility Initiative in which handheld devices were distributed to officers and ruggedized tablets installed into police vehicles.
 With these devices, officers were able to access a mobile version of the DAS from anywhere in the city.